lastgenerationz/lastgenerationz.github.io/content/posts/searching.md

 exact matching can make sure that the keyword is matched exactly.

 searching for `"searching methods"` will return results that match this exactly.

+### after: before:
+using "after:" or "before:" with a date in YYYY-MM-DD format can filter results by published date.

+for example, `after:2023-01-06 searching methods`

 ### intitle:
 matching your search term in the title of the webpage.